-The lifetime basic monthly pension (BMP) is computed as the sum of: (i) P300; (ii) 20% of the average monthly salary credit (AMSC)2; and (iii) 2% of the AMSC for each credited year of service (CYS)3 in excess of 10 years.
+The lifetime basic monthly pension (BMP) is computed as the sum of: (i) P300; (ii) 20% of the average monthly salary credit (AMSC); and (iii) 2% of the AMSC for each credited year of service (CYS) in excess of 10 years.
 This is subject to a minimum amount, computed as the higher of: i) 40% of the AMSC; or ii) P1,200 if the member has at least 10 but less than 20 CYS, or P2,400 if the member has at least 20 CYS.

 Pensioners also receive a 13th month pension, payable every December.
 A monthly dependents' pension equal to 10% of the BMP (minimum of P250) is also given to each minor child conceived on or before the date of retirement, but not exceeding five, beginning with the youngest and without substitution.
 This will cease when the child reaches 21 years, marries, obtains employment and earns at least P300 a month, or dies.
 However, the dependent's pension is granted for life to children who are over 21 years old, provided they are incapacitated and incapable of self-support due to mental defect that is congenital or acquired during minority.
+In January 2017, an additional P1,000 monthly benefit was granted to all SSS pensioners.